 Generally, most travel rewards programs will keep your points and miles active as long as you are actively using the program.
 In other words, if you keep using your card or taking other steps associated with the card, then you can prevent your rewards from expiring.
-The credit card companies call this qualifying activity, and it can take a number of forms.
+The credit card companies call this "qualifying activity" and it can take a number of forms.

 One way to keep your rewards in good standing is by continuing to use your card.
 Regular use of your credit card will typically keep your points or miles active, even if it is just to pay the annual fee or to make a small purchase.
-Keeping your

-Credit card companies may also deny you access to your rewards or take away points if you miss payments or are delinquent on your account.
+Credit card companies may also deny you access to your rewards or take away points if you miss payments or become delinquent on your account.
 Stay current on your credit card bills to avoid this — and never put more on your credit card than you can afford to pay.

 Be sure to pay attention to the expiration dates for your rewards card.
 Knowing the rules that apply to your points or miles will help make sure that you can take advantage of the full value of these rewards.